mitchmania/mitchmania.github.io/_posts/2015-08-27-how-i-learned-about-using-uuid-in-fstab.md

 ---
 layout: post
-title: "How I learned to use UUID mount points the hard way"
+title: "How I learned to use UUIDs in fstab the hard way"
 date: 2015-08-28 15:00:00
 author: Mitchell Artin
 tags: linux cameras